BrandonXLF/details-and-file-uploads/README.md

 ### 1.2.1

-- Make woocommerce as a required plugin
+- Mark woocommerce as a required plugin
 - Change default response table title to "Additional details"

 ### 1.2.0